Giles County 112 years after Middle Tennessee’s deadliest tornado outbreak

+63 people lost their lives, and more than 200 were injured from a total of 12 tornadoes.

-The strongest tornado traveled through Giles and Lincoln Counties and was an F-4 with winds 207 miles per hour or higher.
+The strongest tornado traveled through Giles and Lincoln Counties.
+It was an F-4 with winds 207 miles per hour or higher.

-The most lives were lost in the Bee Springs community of Giles County.
+The most lives were lost in the Bee Spring community of Giles County.

-Historian John Lancaster with the Giles County Historical Society told the story of that fateful night.
+Historian John Lancaster with the Giles County Historical Society recalled that fateful night.

-“The tornado touched down just outside of Aspen Hills just a few miles west of here, traveled through the Conway Community, destroying the local public school,” Lancaster explained.
+“The tornado touched down just outside of Aspen Hills, just a few miles west of here.
+It traveled through the Conway Community, destroying the local public school,” Lancaster explained.
 “And then coming through Bee Spring destroying homes and families and a local church here by the cemetery.”

 “The Bee Spring community after the tornado was never quite the same and never really recovered.
 Many of the inhabitants here moved to Bryson, a few miles away, and that community grew a little bit larger.
 Others moved to towns like Elkton, which is the closest incorporated town to the area,” Lancaster said.